vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development/general__spring_ecosystem.md

 #### Homework

-- [x] Use [this guide](https://spring.io/guides/gs/spring-boot/) to build a simple RESTful web service using Spring Boot and minimal configuration.
+- <input type="checkbox"> Use [this guide](https://spring.io/guides/gs/spring-boot/) to build a simple RESTful web service using Spring Boot and minimal configuration.
-- [x] Read through the introductions for the most common Spring Cloud components.
+- <input type="checkbox"> Read through the introductions for the most common Spring Cloud components.